Abimbola-I/Food-Accessibility-in-Nigeria-in-2025/README.md

 ## Challenges & Limitations

-* A major challenge I faced was gathering this data, which is why I stated above that "unfortunately and fortunately" I was able to gather 53 responses, but I will lean more into fortunately because many people are usually discouraged from filling Google Forms as they believe it will consist of very lengthy questions.
+* A major challenge I faced was gathering this data, which is why I stated above that "unfortunately and fortunately" I was able to gather Fifty-Three (53) responses, but I will lean more into fortunately because many people are usually discouraged from filling Google Forms as they believe it will consist of very lengthy questions.
 This was the most challenging part of this analysis, as I had to personally and persuasively urge people to help me by filling the form and even go as far as reducing the questions to just five (5) based on the demands of the majority who opened and attempted the form.
-So, 53 responses was actually good.
+So, Fifty-Three (53) responses was actually good.

 * Another challenge I faced was data cleaning.
-This was due to the fact that I had to delete 11 responses because I had a total of 64 responses, but after the first 11 respondents whose data was eventually deleted, I was informed to reduce the questions, which eventually got me 53 responses.
+This was due to the fact that I had to delete Eleven (11) responses because I had a total of Thirty-Six (64) responses, but after the first Eleven (11) respondents whose data was eventually deleted, I was informed to reduce the questions, which eventually got me Fifty-Three (53) responses.
 Some other cleaning had to be done with the amounts as a result of spaces and some invisible characters.

 * An obvious limitation is limited data.
-I strongly believe having more data across the entire 36 states in Nigeria, and even more responses from the 11 states I was able to gather, would have strengthened my analysis, but I am grateful.
+I strongly believe having more data across the entire 36 states in Nigeria, and even more responses from the Eleven (11) states I was able to gather, would have strengthened my analysis, but I am grateful.

 * I would admit that demographic data, maybe more personal data, and even regions within each state would have also gone a longer way.
 This was one thing I learnt as I began my analysis.